cosmo-project/meteor-dapp-cosmo/README.md

 Wait for mining, refresh, enjoy!

 ## <a name="functionality"></a> DApp Functionality
-- deploy solidity contracts
+- Deploy and test solidity contracts
-- vet contracts using method calls/transactions
+- Vet contracts using function calls/transactions
-- switch between auto and manual compiling mode
+- Switch between auto and manual compiling mode
-- see your node information in realtime
+- See your node information in realtime
+- Immediate JSON contract descriptions

 ## <a name="layout"></a> Page Layout
 - Source code editor (left column)